 );

-Besides the default center position, you can use Modal with the bottom, start, or end position to be displayed as a drawer.
-That will change its animation to slide in and out from either side.
+Besides the default center position, you can use Modal with the bottom, start, end and full-screen positions.
+This will change its animation to slide in and out from the respective side.

 const { activate, deactivate, active } = useToggle(false);